Doug Walters

 Kevin Douglas Walters AM MBE (born 21 December 1945) is a former Australian cricketer.
 He was known as an attacking batsman, a useful part-time bowler, and also as a typical ocker.
+He was a part of the Australian squad which finished as runners-up at the 1975 Cricket World Cup.

 In 2011, he was inducted into the Cricket Hall of Fame by the CA.

 First-class career

 Walters made his first-class debut for New South Wales against Queensland in the 1962–63 season.
 His highest score was 253 and his best bowling was 7/63, both against South Australia in the 1964–65 season.
 In the domestic Sheffield Shield competition he played 91 matches, scoring 5,602 runs at 39.73 and taking 110 wickets at 32.81.

 Walters announced his retirement from all forms of cricket in October 1981.